Young Thug

-Young Thug's debut studio album, So Much Fun (2019), debuted at number one on the US Billboard 200 and included the Billboard Hot 100 top-twenty singles "The London" and "Hot".
-The following year, his single "Go Crazy" with Chris Brown from the collaborative mixtape Slime & B (2020) peaked at number three on the Hot 100, becoming his first top-ten single as a lead artist.
-Additionally, he reached number one on the Billboard Hot 100 for the second time in his career with his feature alongside M.I.A. on Travis Scott's single "Franchise", In 2021, Thug released the compilation album Slime Language 2 which debuted at number one on the Billboard 200.
-Later that year, Thug would reach number one on the Hot 100 a third time by featuring alongside Future on Drake's "Way 2 Sexy".
-His second studio album, Punk, was released on October 15, 2021.
-It debuted at number one on the Billboard 200, becoming his third number-one album, as well as his second chart topping project of 2021.
+Williams' debut studio album So Much Fun (2019) peaked atop the US Billboard 200 and yielded the Billboard Hot 100 top-20 singles "The London" (featuring J. Cole and Travis Scott) and "Hot" (featuring Gunna).
+The following year, his single "Go Crazy"—with Chris Brown, from their collaborative mixtape Slime & B (2020)—peaked at number three on the chart and became his first top-ten single as a lead artist.
+That same year, he peaked the chart once more for his guest appearance alongside M.I.A. on Travis Scott's single "Franchise".
+In 2021, he did so for a third time with his guest appearance alongside Future on Drake's "Way 2 Sexy".
+His second studio album Punk was released in October of that year to continued success, followed by his third studio album, Business Is Business, released in 2023 while Williams was incarcerated in Georgia jail.
+In 2025, he released his fourth studio album UY Scuti, his first following his release from jail in 2024.
+In addition to his solo career, he has released two compilation albums with his record label YSL Records: Slime Language (2018) and Slime Language 2 (2021) to resultant success; the latter debuted atop the Billboard 200.

+Williams has had multiple arrests and legal issues, most notably in 2022 when he was charged with violating the Georgia RICO Act and 63 counts of illegal substance trafficking or firearm possession, alongside 27 other members of YSL.
+He was held without bail in the Fulton County Jail on remand and his trial began in November 2023, lasting over a year and becoming the longest criminal trial in Georgia history.
+Williams was released in October 2024 after accepting a deal which saw him plead no contest to several charges; it resulted in him being sentenced to time served and 15 years of probation.

 Early life

-Jeffery Lamar Williams was born in Atlanta, the tenth of eleven children.
-He is from Sylvan Hills, a neighborhood in Atlanta (Zone 3), and grew up in the Jonesboro South projects.
-Other rappers from the neighborhood include Waka Flocka Flame, 2 Chainz, Ludacris and Williams's childhood friend PeeWee Longway, from whom Williams lived four doors down.
+Jeffery Lamar Williams was born on August 16, 1991, in Atlanta, Georgia, and is the tenth of eleven children.
+He is from Sylvan Hills, but grew up in the Jonesboro South projects near Cleveland Avenue.
+Other rappers from Jonesboro South include Waka Flocka Flame, Ludacris and Williams' childhood friend Peewee Longway, from whom Williams lived four doors down.

-Young Thug has told interviewers that he was expelled in the sixth grade for breaking a teacher's arm.
+Williams was expelled in the sixth grade for breaking a teacher's arm.
 He was sent to juvenile prison for four years.